 Finca Dos Jefes is located in Boquete, a small mountain village on the slopes of Volcan Barú in the province of Chiriquí, Republic of Panamá.
 This seven acre farm is 1400 meters above sea level.
 Dee Harris and Rich Lipner purchased the abandoned coffee farm in 2003 and began the ongoing process of reclaiming the land and improving the quality of the coffee.
 They added many new plants and now grow seven varieties of Arabica coffee: Pacamara, Heirloom Bourbon, Gesha, along with the original Caturra, Catuai, Criollo and Catimor.

 FARMING AND PROCESSING PRACTICES

-All of our farming is done in alliance with the lunar calendar, or the phases of the moon.
-This means that during the waxing moon, when the force pulls upwards, we attend to the earth by selectively weeding and supplying the soil with organic nutrients.
-During the waning moon, when the earth inhales, we nurture the trees with careful pruning to foment growth during the next cycle of the increasing moon.
+Cafés de la Luna is organically grown, naturally processed, and carefully roasted on the premises.
+We also farm in alliance with the phases of the moon.
+During the waning moon, when the earth inhales, we attend to the soil by furnishing organic nutrients.
+During the waxing moon, when the force pulls upwards, we nurture the trees to foment growth.
 We believe our return to this ancient farming practice produces the healthiest trees and the highest quality coffee under the moon.

 After being hand-picked, the coffee cherries are dried naturally on raised bamboo drying beds with the skin and fruit intact.
 This ‘natural’ processing preserves the fruity flavors of the coffee.
 The cherries are dried to 11% moisture content and then placed in repose for a minimum of three months before they are peeled, resulting in the green bean and ready to roast.